 Failing to include these in your tax return could mean you’re owed money.

 For non-residents, rental income taxation errors are common.
 While EU citizens pay 19%, non-EU citizens pay 24%.
-Incorrect rates or unclaimed expenses can qualify for refunds under spanish vat refund provisions.
+Incorrect rates or unclaimed expenses can qualify for refunds under spanish IRNR refund provisions.

 To claim your spanish tax refund, submit your annual return by June 30th.
 Required documents include: